Jason Reitman: Film career

 Reitman initially attempted to claim sole credit for writing the film, and later admitted to being confused when the Writers Guild of America ruled that he should share credit with Turner.
 He and Turner later appeared at a WGA event where both said they were happy to share credit now that the course of events, and Turner's contribution to the final product, had been made clear.

 In the spring of 2009, Reitman directed Up in the Air starring George Clooney.
 Up in the Air is based on a novel written by Walter Kirn about a corporate downsizer who travels from city to city and is fanatical about collecting his ten millionth frequent flier mile.
 The film features real-world characters cast from the ranks of the recently downsized.
 "Hidden within a film that seems to be about corporate termination and the economy is a movie about the decision whether to be alone or not," noted Reitman," in an interview conducted just prior to the film's nationwide release.
 Sheldon Turner and Reitman's Up in the Air screenplay won the Golden Globe Award for best screenplay in 2010.

 Reitman was also an executive producer of the erotic thriller Chloe, theatrically released by Sony Pictures Classics on March 26, 2010.
 Reitman helped persuade Amanda Seyfried to star in the film.
 The film enjoyed commercial success and became director Atom Egoyan's biggest moneymaker ever.
 On January 15, 2019, Reitman announced he would be working on Ghostbusters: Afterlife, a continuation of the original Ghostbusters films directed by his father.
 Originally set for a June 2021, release, due to the COVID-19 pandemic the release date was pushed back to November 11, 2021.
-After the success of the film, both Reitman and his writing partner Gil Kenan had signed an overall deal with Sony Pictures Entertainment to develop more projects.
+After the success of the film, both Reitman and his Ghostbusters: Afterlife co-writer and collaborator Gil Kenan formed their own production company Reitman/Kenan Productions and had signed an overall deal with Sony Pictures Entertainment to develop more projects.
 Reitman was set to return to direct the sequel to Ghostbusters: Afterlife entitled Frozen Empire, but later was replaced by Kenan, who remains as a producer and co-writer in the film, was released in 2024.

 On October 11, 2024, Reitman directed and co-wrote alongside Kenan Saturday Night, a comedy biopic about the events directly preceding the live broadcast of Saturday Night Lives first episode on October 11, 1975.
 Canadian comedian Dan Aykroyd was a member of that SNL cast and describes the film as a "stand alone masterpiece."